Princy262/Calculator/README.md

 4. Use the `C` button to clear the last input and the `AC` button to clear the entire input.
 5. Use the `Ans` button to use the result of the previous calculation.

+Alternatively, you can use the calculator online by visiting [this link](https://princy262.github.io/Calculator/).

 ## How It Works

 The calculator application operates by attaching event listeners to each button.
 When a button is clicked, the corresponding value is appended to the display.
 The `eval()` function is used to compute the result of the arithmetic expression when the `=` button is pressed.